AlexandrosMikelis/ECE_DB_SemesterProject/README.md

 ## Setup
   In order to run this `streamlit` app you have to complete some setup steps first.
-  - Open the folder that contains App.py which is the main folder of zip.
+  - Open a new terminal in the folder that contains App.py which is the main folder of zip.
   - Type `pip install requirements.txt` this will install all the necessary libraries.
   - Run `streamlit run App.py` and you are done!
 ## Description